A four-day summer school equipping life scientists with the practical skills to apply machine learning across real biological datasets.

 The ability to read ML methods sections critically and discuss them with collaborators.

-You will train, validate, and interpret models on biological data during the course.
+You will train, validate, and interpret models on real biological datasets — from the Palmer Penguins to gene-expression and microbiome data — during the course.

 Recognising when ML is the right tool, which method fits the question, and how to avoid the most common failure modes — data leakage, overfitting, batch effects.